You must notify IIBIT of any change to your contact details within 7 days of the change as required by DIBP and stated in your visa conditions.

 Students are not permitted to take a period of intermission or leave from studies.
 If a student believes that there is a need to take leave from studies, the following procedure must be followed.
 Students may apply for deferment of their studies under compassionate or compelling circumstances.

-Compassionate and compelling circumstances are generally those beyond the control of the student and which impact on the student's program progress or wellbeing.
+Compassionate and compelling circumstances are generally those beyond the control of the student and which impact on the student's course progress or wellbeing.

 These could include: